 Maybe a very large and heavy book?
 Nope.

 Not all the photos you'll share on Facebook will be of the Sydney Opera House or Bondi Beach.

 Why?
 Because he wanted to post it on Facebook.
 Yes, Facebook.

 I tiptoed as quickly as I could around the bath towel, out to the bedroom where I found a non-spider occupied towel, had to check twice and dried off.

 While I was getting dressed, my husband appeared in the bedroom.

 “I don’t know what to do.”

 “What do you mean you don’t know what to do?”
-Didn’t he realise that Spider Killer was a life tenure position?
+Didn’t he realize that Spider Killer was a life tenure position?
 There was no resigning, especially not during a crisis.

 “That thing is huge.
 I can’t just use a shoe.
 I mean…it’s huge.
 Maybe we should just leave it in the bathroom until later.”